stacks-network/sbtc-docs/src/how-to-deposit-and-withdraw.md

 Once you have entered this information and continue, you will either be prompted to sign a transaction with the Hiro Wallet or receive a QR code to scan depending on your transaction mode.

-When you have signed or payed to the QR code you'll get a link to follow your request on the Bitcoin chain.
+When you have signed or paid to the QR code you'll get a link to follow your request on the Bitcoin chain.
 The sBTC should be minted shortly after your request is mined.

 ## How to Withdraw
-To withdraw you will be promted to enter
+To withdraw you will be prompted to enter

 1. Your bitcoin address to receive the BTC which is also used to request the withdrawal.
 2. Your stacks address from which the sBTC should be withdrawn.